Spotlight on Generosity

 “This has been a very special memory for me of my father, as well as for Kansas City.
 Through the years, I’ve committed myself to making Kansas City the best it can be.
 I often think back to that special day in 1926.”

 In honor of her father, Leslie L Shaw, a veteran of World War I (2nd LT.
-Infantry, 27th Division), Shawsie has committed a generous gift in her estate to the National World War I Museum.
-By doing this, Shawsie is a Founding Member of the Museum’s Pershing Legacy Society.
+Infantry, 27th Division), Shawsie has committed a generous gift in her estate to the National WWI Museum.
+By doing this, Shawsie is a Founding Member of the Museum and Memorial’s Pershing Legacy Society.

-When and how did you first get involved at the Museum?
+When and how did you first get involved at the Museum and Memorial?

 I had the privilege of being appointed by Mayor Kay Barnes to serve on the Board of Parks and Recreation Commissioners in 2000.
 It was during that time that the plans for restoring Liberty Memorial and building a new National World War I Museum were in the critical planning and fundraising stages.
 The more I learned about this ambitious project, the more I wanted to be engaged and to do all I could do to support the many public and private partners in our efforts to make what we have today a reality.